 *** Please note: The Washington D.C.
-Summer Internship Program is currently on hold for Summer 2017 ***
+Summer Internship Program is currently on hold ***

 The College of Education participates in the Illinois State University Washington D.C.
 Summer Internship Program.
 In the spring of 2011, Illinois State University established a student internship program in Washington D.C. to enhance the educational experiences of select ISU students by providing them with the opportunity to work in Washington D.C. for an entire semester or summer.
 The College of Education recognizes the relevance of Washington D.C.-based professional associations and governmental agencies on the field of education in relation to policies, laws, accreditation, and practice.

 For this reason, The College of Education supports a maximum of one student per Department/School to join the 2016 cohort of Illinois State University students.
 Selected students will receive a $5000 scholarship from the College of Education for this internship (combined College and Department match).
 A portion of the funds will be used to pay for lodging in the D.C. apartments with other interns from Illinois State; if there is a remainder that can be used for your additional expenses during the summer such as food or tuition.